Rammechh/Scaler_Problems/README.md

  + Suppose we have two diagonally opposite points: (x1, y1) and (x2, y2).
 Then the other two points of the rectangle must be (x1, y2) and (x2, y1).
  + We just have to check if these two points (x1, y2) and (x2, y1) are given or not.
 If present increment the answer.
  + For every rectangle, we have incremented the answer twice because every rectangle has two diagonals.
 So, our real answer will be half of the answer obtained after running two loops.

+### Permutations of A in B
+ + first we can create a hash map of size 26 to count the frequency of each character in A.
+ + create another hash map of size 26 to count the frequency of each character in the first window of size N (length of A) in B, then slide through all windows and when both hashes will be same we can say we found a permutation of A in B as a substring.

 Day59_String_Algorithms
 ================